The Omlet Blog Category Archives: Winter

 Omlet and your flock

-Prepare your flock for the winter with our products, designed with you and your hens in mind.
-Our chicken coops, run covers, and smart automatic chicken coop doors make winter chicken-keeping a breeze — not a harsh, freezing gale.
-This winter, work smarter, not harder, when you choose Omlet’s chicken products to support you and your flock throughout the season.
+Prepare your flock for winter with our thoughtfully designed products, created with you and your hens in mind.
+Our chicken coops, run covers, and smart automatic chicken coop doors make winter chicken-keeping a breeze rather than a freezing ordeal.
+This winter, work smarter, not harder, by choosing Omlet’s chicken products to support you and your flock throughout the season.

 Snowy weather can bring great fun for all the family, but when it comes to our pets we need to take extra care to keep them happy and healthy (even if they love it!)
 Take a look at our snow safety advice, and make sure you’re prepared for whatever winter may bring…